 These are just a few basic chair exercises to get you started.

-Isometrics is basically doing resistance training without using in weights or exercise machine.
+Isometrics is basically doing resistance training without using weights or exercise machines.
 This type of exercising for seniors is excellent because you have exact control over how much force you generate.

 For instance, a push up is an isometric exercise.
 Basically, you are pushing against the floor to raise your body up.
 Don’t worry, I’m not going to say “drop the floor and give me 25 push-ups.”
 I’m just using push-ups as an example to describe isometrics.

 Here are a few isometric exercises you can try.

 SHOULDER EXERCISE– Stand about a foot away from a wall and lean slightly forward with your hands flat against the wall.

 Now try pushing yourself away from the wall.
 You will feel a bit of a strain on your arms and shoulders because you are basically pushing against your body weight.

 A push against the wall and feel the burn, hold it for about a five-count and then relax your arms and repeat.